-Sheppard Mullin offers clients a premier benefits law practice.
-Our attorneys have represented employers, plan sponsors, investment managers, plan fiduciaries, plan trustees and syndicators of investment vehicles in connection with all aspects of qualified and nonqualified retirement plans and employee benefit matters under the Employee Retirement Income Security Act of 1974 (ERISA) and the Internal Revenue Code of 1986.
+Sheppard Mullin offers clients a premier employee benefits law practice.
+Our attorneys represent employers, plan sponsors, investment managers, plan fiduciaries, plan trustees and syndicators of investment vehicles in connection with all aspects of qualified and nonqualified retirement plans and employee benefit matters under the Employee Retirement Income Security Act of 1974 (ERISA) and the Internal Revenue Code of 1986.
 As a result, we have had the opportunity to analyze issues, provide advice, draft documents and negotiate positions from many different perspectives.
 Our experience includes:

 - Defined contribution and defined benefit plans

 - Self-funded and insured health and welfare benefit plans

 - HIPAA related challenges

 In addition, Sheppard Mullin advises on state and local laws that apply to governmental plans, including investment standards, permissible and prohibited investments, conflicts of interest and self dealing.

 Our advice spans the design, implementation and administration of all such plans.
 It also includes all work associated with the defense of employee benefit disputes, the evaluation of benefit claims and securing determinations from the Internal Revenue Service and, where necessary, the Department of Labor.
 We provide advice on many aspects of the tax laws as they apply to qualified retirement plans, including maintaining qualified plan status—such as through the IRS Employee Plans Compliance Resolution System ("EPCRS")--avoiding prohibited transactions and minimizing unrelated business taxable income.
 This advice includes analyzing the potential for such income in many different settings, including transactions involving debt financing.
 We have also defended clients whose plans were audited by the IRS or the Department of Labor.